Liam Payne And Cheryl Cole Welcome A Baby Boy, How They Kept Him Secret For Days

 — Daily Mail Celebrity (@DailyMailCeleb) March 25, 2017

-Cheryl’s baby bump debuted just before Christmas when she attended a Christmas Concert in London in last November.
-That shock showing pre-empted months of growing pregnancy rumors.
+Cheryl’s baby bump debuted just before Christmas when she attended a Christmas concert in London last November.
+That shock showing preempted months of growing pregnancy rumors.

 In the months between then and now, Cheryl’s mother was seen shopping at Mothercare.

-Liam and Cheryl were spotted out and about with the brunette beauty always wearing some of coat, which of course only intensified rumors.
+Liam and Cheryl were spotted out and about with the brunette beauty always wearing some sort of coat, which of course only intensified rumors.

-The 33-year-old Geordie star then revealed went fully public with her pregnancy with at a L’Oreal photoshoot earlier this year.
+The 33-year-old star then went fully public with her pregnancy at a L’Oreal photoshoot earlier this year.

 Cheryl’s romance with Liam is her third serious relationship.
-After a courtship with h footballer Ashley Cole in 2004, the couple married in 2006, and divorced in 2010.
+After a courtship with footballer Ashley Cole in 2004, the couple married in 2006, and divorced in 2010.

-Moving past minor relationships, the starlet met Fernandez-Versini in 2013, marrying him after a bizarrely short three month romance.
+Moving past minor relationships, the starlet met Fernandez-Versini in 2013, marrying him after a bizarrely short three-month romance.

 Post-divorce, Cheryl has become a one-name star.
 Now that she and Liam are the clearly delighted parents of a new baby boy, any bets on how long before they get married?

-Make your predictions in comments below.
+Make your predictions in the comments section below.

 Liam Payne & Cheryl Cole welcome baby boy https://t.co/sXJRGaHtNG